seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Thou shalt not know the sound of thine own tongue.

 **ANTONIO**
-Farewell: I’ll grow a talker for this gear.
+Farewell: I'll grow a talker for this gear.

 **GRATIANO**
-Thanks, i’ faith, for silence is only commendable
+Thanks, i' faith, for silence is only commendable
-In a neat’s tongue dried and a maid not vendible.
+In a neat's tongue dried and a maid not vendible.

 *Exeunt GRATIANO and LORENZO*